SpeederXD/SpeederXD.github.io/README.md

 # SpeederXD.github.io
 __Many different mods AND modpacks will be posted here.
 Revisit to stay updated!.__
-__Explorer my [YouTube channel](https://m.youtube.com/@speederxd7039) and drop by my work-in-progress Java server with the IP: SpeedGenzs.minehut.gg.__
+__Explorer my [YouTube channel](https://m.youtube.com/@speederxd7039) and drop by my work-in-progress Java server with the IP: SpeedGenzs.minehut.gg.
+Note: Server IP may undergo changes.__

 ⬇️**ModPacks**⬇️